Gh0stAn0n/vulner/README.md

 ### Script Usage

-just launch the script by typing:
+launch the script by typing:

 ![pic](https://user-images.githubusercontent.com/102325071/198983507-77c057d2-b38b-4f84-aacb-9a4db02a1215.png)

--h (stand for help) for more flags options.
+-h (stand for help) for more info about the flags options.

--I (stand for Info) for more info about the script.
+-i (stand for info) for more info about the script.

 ### Download